-Be it known that I, NIKOLA TESLA, a citizen of the United States, residing in the borough of Manhattan, in the city, county, and
+Beitknown that I, NIKOLA TESLA, a citizen of the United States, residing in the borougu of Manhattan, in the city, county, and State

-- 5 State of New York, have invented certain new and useful Improvements in Methods of Insulating Electric Conductors, of which the following is a specification, reference being had to the accompanying drawings. - τo It has long been known that many substances which are more or less conducting when in the fluid condition become insulators when solidified.
+- of New York, have invented certain new and 5 useful Improvements in Methods of Insulating Electric Conductors, of which the following is a specification, reference being had to the accompanying drawings. - It has long been known that many substances which are more or less conducting when in the fluid condition become insulaturs when solidified.
 Thus water, which is in a measure conducting, acquires insulating - 15 properties when converted into ice.
-The existing information on this subject, however, has been heretofore of a general nature only and chiefly derived from the original observations of Faraday, who estimated that the sub- - 20 stances upon which he experimented, such as water and aqueous solutions, insulate an electrically charged conductor about one hundred times better when rendered solid by freezing, and no attempt has been made to - 25 improve the quality of the insulation obtained by this means or to practically utilize it for such purposes as are contemplated in my present invention.
-In the course of my own investigations, more especially those of the elec- - 30 tric properties of ice, I have discovered some novel and important facts, of which the more prominent are the following: first, that under certain conditions, when the leakage of the electric charge ordinarily taking place is rig- - 35 orously prevented, ice proves itself to be a much better insulator than has heretofore appeared; second, that its insulating properties may be still further improved by the addition of other bodies to the water; third, that the - 40 dielectric strength of ice or other frozen aqueous substance increases with the reduction of temperature and corresponding increase of hardness, and, fourth, that these bodies afford a still more effective insulation - 45 for conductors carrying intermittent or alternating currents, particularly of high rates, surprisingly-thin layers of ice being capable of withstanding electromotive forces of many hundreds and even thousands of volts.
-These 50 and other observations have led me to the in- - vention of a novel method of insulating conabove facts and advantageous in the utilization of electrical energy for industrial and commercial purposes.
-Broadly stated, the 55 method consists in insulating an electric conductor by freezing or solidifying and maintaining in such state, by the circulation of a cooling agent, the material surrounding or contiguous to the conductor.
-60
+The existing information on this subject, however, has been heretofore of a general nature only and chiefly derived from the original observations of Faraday, who estimated that the sub- - 20 stances upon which he experimented, such as water and aqueous solutions, insulate an electrically-charged conductor about one hundred times better when rendered solid by freezing, and no attempt has been made to - 25 improve the quality of the insulation obtained by this means or to practically utilize it for such purposes as are contemplated in my present invention.
+In the course of my own investigations, more especially those of the elec- - 30 tric properties of ice, I have discovered some novel and important facts, of which the more prominent are the following: first, that under certain conditions, when the leakage of the electric charge ordinarily taking place is rig- - 35 orous'y prevented, ice proves itself to be a much better insulator than has heretofore appeared; second, that its insulating properties may be still further improved by the addi-tion of other bodies to the water; third, that - 40 the dielectric strength of ice or other frozen aqueous substance increases with the reduction of temperature and corresponding increase of hardness, and, fourth, that these bodies afford a still more effective insulation - 45 for conductors carrying intermittent or alternating currents, particularly of high rates, surprisingly-thin layers of ice being capable of withstanding electromotive forces of many hundreds and even thousands of volts.
+These - 50 and other observations have led me to the invention of a novel method of insulating conductors, rendered practicable by reason of the 1 vided with an inlet-value v^ above facts and advantageous in the utilization of electrical energy for industrial and commercial purposes.